-The Authority leases various industrial units and commercial properties to external organisations.
+The Authority leases approximately 65 industrial units and commercial properties to external organisations.
+Income totalling £258,000 has been received in respect of these properties during 2017/18.
 The gross value of assets held for use in operating leases was £3m as at 31 March 2018.